 What are the benefits of Medicare Advantage plans?

-UnitedHealthcare's Medicare Advantage plans provide the value, flexibility and choice to meet the needs of your company and your retirees by delivering:
+UnitedHealthcare's Medicare Advantage plans provide the value, flexibility and choice to help meet the needs of your company and your retirees by delivering:

 - Competitive premiums.
 Medicare Advantage plans often offer more competitive premiums for the same benefit design, compared with traditional retiree plans.
 You may be able to end your reliance on the RDS program by adding Part D benefits to the plan

 - Extra benefits.
-Optional benefits include Medicare Part D prescription drug coverage and rider options for additional vision, dental and chiropractic coverage
+Optional benefits often include Medicare Part D prescription drug coverage and rider options for additional vision, dental and chiropractic coverage

 - Coverage options.
 More than 150 standard integrated medical and prescription drug plan options, plus custom designs available for larger groups

 - Plan availability.
 Local plans available in over 1104 counties across 45 states; regional and national plans, too